 National Register of Historic Places in Humboldt County

-The Winnemucca MPO is a good example of a small town single-purpose post office.
+The Winnemucca Main Post Office is a good example of a small town single-purpose post office.

 The building's Neo-Classical design originated from standardized plans developed by the National Office of the Supervising Architect.
 Winnemucca received one of the few buildings constructed by Uncle Sam in the 1920s.
-Indeed Winnemucca was only the second Nevada town in the 20th century to receive a federal building (Reno's original federal building was the first, but has been razed).
+Indeed Winnemucca was only the second Nevada town in the 20th century to receive a federal building.
+(Reno's original federal building was the first, but it was razed).